 Clinical Significance

 Fistula in ano is usually a consequence of a prior perianal abscess, which either spontaneously drained or required surgical drainage.
-De novo fistula in ano, often portend another cause like Crohn disease or hidradenitis or even perineal cancer and should be examined and questioned thoroughly.
-Females with anterior fistula sites that may occur with childbirth.
+De novo fistula in ano often portends another cause, like Crohn disease, hidradenitis, or even perineal cancer, and should be examined and questioned thoroughly.
+Females with anterior fistula sites may experience them during childbirth.
 They should anticipate a Seton placement.
-General surgeons may treat simple fistulas; however, the more complex fistulas should seek colorectal surgeon referral for optimal care.[11]
+General surgeons may treat simple fistulas; however, more complex fistulas should be referred to a colorectal surgeon for optimal care.[11]

 Enhancing Healthcare Team Outcomes

-Fistula in ano is a sequella of perianal abscess that appears to be a simple diagnosis and requires surgical treatment.
+Fistula in ano is a sequela of a perianal abscess, which appears to be a simple diagnosis and requires surgical treatment.
 There is no role for antibiotics for a fistula if the abscess is drained.
-Surgical exploration is required to delineate the fistula tract and to drain any undrained abscesses associated with the formation of the tract.
+Surgical exploration is necessary to delineate the fistula tract and to drain any undrained abscesses associated with the formation of the tract.
 Treatment can be either with fistulotomy or Seton placement (cutting vs. non-cutting) and is best assessed by an experienced surgeon or colorectal surgeon.
-They are best served with an interprofessional approach with gastrointestinal physicians experienced in Crohn disease, gynecologists, plastic surgeons, surgical oncologists, and colorectal surgeons who can evaluate the whole perineum of the patient, and make sure systemic therapy or oncologic therapies are employed.
+They are best served with an interprofessional approach involving gastrointestinal physicians experienced in Crohn disease, gynecologists, plastic surgeons, surgical oncologists, and colorectal surgeons who can evaluate the entire perineum of the patient and ensure that systemic therapy or oncologic therapies are employed.

 References